sdesalas/fusspot/README.md

 ![learning.png](learning.png)

 While this is sufficient for very simplistic scenarios, more complex scenarios (think: time-series input from analog sensors) require inputs to be turned into vectors so that the engine is called with the vector signature covering a whole list of similar inputs rather than each individual one, I am currently doing this separately but might incorporate the process into this algorithm if I think it makes sense.

+# Neural Network

+A fusspot neural network is a learning engine that can process multiple inputs and generate outputs concurrently.

+Unlike traditional neural networks, fusspot introduces a slight delay between firing neurons, which varies depending on the strength of the connection.
+This creates travelling waves, oscillations and paterns that are affected by its inputs.

+The neural network can be trained by increasing or decreasing the strength of neural pathways in the recent past.
+More closely mimicking the kind of Long Term Potentiation (LTP) seen in biological networks.